TomokiMiyauci/blog/packages/client/src/content/articles/en/vite-preact-typescript.md

 ---
-title: ViteでPreactのTypescript環境を構築する
+title: Building a Typescript Environment for Preact with Vite
-description: No bundleツールのViteを使って、TypescriptベースのPreactの環境を構築します。ESLintやPrettierの設定もあわせて行います。
+description: Building a Typescript Preact environment using the No bundle tool Vite, along with ESLint and Prettier configuration.
 tags:
   - Preact
   - Tutorial